kbr/fritzconnection/CONTRIBUTING.md

 - `nox -s test`: run the tests with all supported python versions.
 The supported versions must be installed on the local development system and must be callable like `python3.11` or `python3.12`.
 Currently python `3.7` and newer are supported (no new language features are used, so backward compatibility is cheap).
 You can run `nox -s test-3.11` to run the tests with a single python version.
 This can be handy for development running the test for all versions later on.

 - `nox -s test_router`: run all tests making a connection to the router.
 These tests are taking much more time and can fail because of connection errors.
 In case of a connection error run the tests again - chances are good the error was temporarly and gone and there are no real bugs.
 In all other cases: fix it.
+A test run with a defined python version (here `3.11`) can get started with `nox -s test_router-3.11`.

 - `nox -s test_all`: run all tests including the time consuming router-tests.